hashicorp/envconsul/README.md

 ### Command Line Interface (CLI)

-The Envconsul CLI interface supports all options in the configuration file and visa-versa.
+The Envconsul CLI interface supports most of the options in the configuration file and visa-versa.
 Here are some common examples of CLI usage.
 For the full list of options, please run `envconsul -h`.